cathyjw/shareposts/README.md

  1. libraries folder
     * Core.php - Extract the controller, controller's method and parameters from URL.
 Then Loading the corresponding file in controllers folder.
     * Controller.php - Load model and view
-    * Database.php - PDO (PHP Data Objects): connect the database, create functions for query.
+    * Database.php - PDO (PHP Data Objects): connect the database, create functions (prepare, bind, excute, fetch result, count result) and return result.
  2. helpers folder
     * url_helper.php: redirect helper (such as redirect to login after register successful)
     * session_helper: Used to shows the message after operation. (such as register successful, post add...)
  3. config folder
     * config.php: database parameters
  4. model
+    * Post.php - queries to add, edit, delete and search
+    * User.php - queries to let users register and login
  5. view (webpage show on browser)
     * inc - footer, header and navbar
     * pages - homepage and index